mprinc/vuex/docs/guide/README.md

 console.log(store.state.count) // -> 1
 ```

 In order to have an access to `this.$store` property in your Vue components, you need to provide the created store to Vue instance.
-Vuex has a mechanism to "inject" the store into all child components from the root component with the `store` option:
+Vuex has a mechanism to <span class='definition'>"inject" the store</span> into all child components from the root component <span class='important'>with the `store` option</span>:

 ``` js
 new Vue({